Duncanma/Blog/content/Blog/2003-05-16-interest-trivia-about-duncan.md

 My wife just did a count, and my upcoming move into a house will be my 15th or 16th move between residences (although some of those were within the same city).
-Hmm&#8230; I&#8217;m averaging less than 2 yrs per location&#8230; I suspect this next move will be for quite a bit longer!
+Hmm...
+I'm averaging less than 2 yrs per location...
+I suspect this next move will be for quite a bit longer!